 Is My Cat Intolerant to Lactose?

 Many cats are lactose intolerant, but some are not.
 To test a cat’s tolerance, you could give her a teaspoon of milk and monitor her reactions for the following 24 hours.
 Any of the following symptoms would indicate milk/lactose intolerance:

 - Reduced appetite

-Ideally, you should wait until your cat goes to the toilet so you can check their stool is normal after consuming milk.
+Ideally, you should wait until your cat goes to the toilet so you can check her stool is normal after consuming milk.

-If your cat enjoyed the milk and didn’t experience any adverse side effects, this suggests they are not lactose or milk intolerant.
+If your cat enjoyed the milk and didn’t experience any adverse side effects, this suggests she is not lactose or milk intolerant.
 If that’s the case, you may decide to treat your cat with a small serving of milk every now and then.

-There’s nothing necessarily wrong with this but remember that milk is not an adequate meal replacement.
-Even if your cat can tolerate regular cow’s milk, you still may wish to give them milk that’s lower in lactose, just in case their tolerance changes.
+There’s nothing necessarily wrong with this, but remember that milk is not an adequate meal replacement.
+Even if your cat can tolerate regular cow’s milk, you still may wish to give her milk that’s lower in lactose, just in case her tolerance changes.

 Does All Milk Contain Lactose?

 All milk from mammals (i.e., dairy) contains lactose when it is in its natural state.
-However, the milk of different mammals contains different amounts of lactose.
+However, the milk of different mammals contains varying amounts of lactose.